 I have read the Job Announcement and I can perform the essential functions of the Peace Officer, with or without reasonable accommodations.

+I understand that if I receive a Conditional Offer of Employment, the City of Elkader will complete a thorough background check to include past employment, schools, references, driving record, and criminal convictions.

 I hereby consent to all corporations, employers, former employers, credit agencies, educational institutions, law enforcement agencies, city, state, county and federal courts and agencies, military services and any other persons to release all information they may have about me, including criminal and driving records.

 I hereby release all those corporations, employers, former employers, credit agencies, educational institutions, law enforcement agencies, city, state, county and federal courts and agencies, military services and any other persons and the City from any and all liability arising from their giving or receiving information about my employment history, my academic credentials or qualifications, and my suitability for employment with the City.

-I understand that if I receive a Conditional Offer of Employment, the City of Elkader will complete a thorough background check to include past employment, schools, references, driving record, and criminal convictions.

 I also understand that I will be tested for the presence of drugs as part of the pre-employment screening.

 No promises of any form or nature regarding employment have been made to me, and no guarantee of any length of employment is, nor shall be, binding on this employer, unless an agreement to the contrary has been written and signed by the City.